suchow/suchow.io/_posts/2010-01-01-reading-list.md

 Here are some books I've recently read:<br/>
 <small><em>(</em><span style="color:#FBB829"><small>&#9733;</small></span><em>s are like Michelin stars, where even one is great.
 Skip anything with a <span style="color:#800F25"><b>&mdash;</b></span>)</em></small>

-Kitchen Confidential (Bourdain), 3/2017
+Kitchen confidential (Bourdain), 3/2017

-The Wisdom of Crowds (Surowiecki), 9/2016
+The wisdom of crowds (Surowiecki), 9/2016

 Between the world and me (Coates), 2/2016